Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 I thought I was dead - but don't let us speak of it.
 (History of Middle Earth)

-Within The Lord of the Rings the Barrow-wight refers to their death whilst in another room singing and preparing to approach Frodo, as he gloats over the fact of the three or four hobbits entombment upon a stoney altar:
+Within The Lord of the Rings the Barrow-wight refers to the death of the hobbits whilst in another room singing and preparing to approach Frodo, as he gloats over the fact of the three or four hobbits entombment upon a stoney altar:

 Cold be hand and heart and bone